LesterGallagher/LesterGallagher.github.io/_posts/2018-11-01-lazyloading-images-with-javascript.md

 }
 ```

-But ofcourcse, we want to show the image so let's change the javascript to the following.
+But of courcse, we want to show the image so let's change the javascript to the following.
 Bassicly we load another image in the background.
 Once it's loaded we set it's "src" to our initial image's "src" and remove the padding which we used to fill the image initially.

 ```javascript
 var img = document.querySelector('img[data-src]');